ColinBuchheit/DiscordAIAssistant/README.md

 ### 1. Clone the Repository

-Start by cloning this repository to your local machine:
+Start by cloning the repository to your local machine:

 ```bash
 git clone https://github.com/ColinBuchheit/DiscordAIAssistant.git